 Gemma Flora Ortwerth: Where Art Meets Activism

 Hey!
-I’m Gemma Flora Ortwerth, a writer, artist, and social work graduate student based in Baltimore.
+I’m Gemma Flora Ortwerth, a writer, artist, and graduate student based in Baltimore.
 My work lives at the intersection of creativity and care, blending scholarship, activism, and imagination to spark change.
-I am pursuing my Master of Social Work at Capella University, graduating in 2026, with a focus on trauma-informed and disability-centered practice.
+I am pursuing graduate studies at Capella University with a focus on trauma-informed and disability-centered practice.
 Academic study and creative expression are concurrent and equally vital to my mission.

 I approach art as activism in many forms, whether through writing, digital media, or physical drawings and paintings.
-I am the author of Reparations, Not Rhetoric and The Seeker and the Seven Animals, with fiction forthcoming in Sinister Wisdom.
-My story Drowned Angels was named Story of the Month by Flash Phantoms, and my essays and visual work have reached wide audiences through platforms such as Medium and Tumblr.
+My published work includes Reparations, Not Rhetoric and The Seeker and the Seven Animals, with fiction forthcoming in Sinister Wisdom’s 50th Anniversary Issue.
+My story Drowned Angels was named Story of the Month by Flash Phantoms, and my political poem Can You Forgive Us? appeared in HankyCode in February 2026.
+My essays and visual work have reached wide audiences through platforms such as Medium and Tumblr.

 Highlights

-• Active participant in Baltimore-based activism, including Pride and No Kings protest
+- ∙ Active participant in Baltimore-based activism, including Pride and the No Kings protest

 What Guides Me